microsoft/WindowsAppSDK/specs/AppLifecycle/StateNotifications/AppLifecycle StateNotifications.md

 -   [PowerSettingRegisterNotification](https://docs.microsoft.com/windows/win32/api/powersetting/nf-powersetting-powersettingregisternotification)

 The existing PowerSettingRegisterNotification API takes a number of parameters with many different possible behaviors and events supported.
-Project Reunion wraps these into a WinRT type accessible to all languages and runtimes.
+Windows App SDK wraps these into a WinRT type accessible to all languages and runtimes.

 -   Many of the common power registration settings will be available as WinRT events
--   Initially, Project Reunion only supports apps, so the "services or functions" flag is not configurable
+-   Initially, Windows App SDK only supports apps, so the "services or functions" flag is not configurable
 -   The PowerManager implementation eliminates the need for apps to manage notification handles directly